chunjie-sam-liu/chunjie-sam-liu.life/content/en/post/2021-12-11-singularity-jrocker.md

 Pointing your browser to http://hostname:8787, enter your local user ID on the system as the username, and the custom password specified in the PASSWORD environment variable.

-# Use jrocker in Singularity with Slurm
+# Use jrocker/rstudio in Singularity with Slurm

 Slurm job script